 Modified bitumen membrane roofs installed over insulation will result in problems.
 The report found a number of issues with modified bitumen roofs that were installed directly onto low compressive strength insulation.
 This low-cost approach is frequently used in the south, and is prone to punctures from hail.

 Roofs with reasonable support perform well.
-No matter what roofing material you use, including some sort of support system underneath the roofing material, such as gypsum board or a wood fiber board, will help it withstand hail damage.
+As we just noted, no matter what roofing material you use, including Modified Bitumen, will perform better when some sort of support system is included underneath the roofing material, such as gypsum board or a wood fiber board.

 Thin-gauged metal roofs can be a problem.
 If you’re using a fastened metal roof, the overall tensile strength is critical in preventing damage to your building’s roof.
 The overall tensile strength is determined by the hardness and the thickness of the steel.
 U.S. Steel explains this here in more detail.

 Metal roofing on steep slopes performed well.
-The report notes that metal roofs less than .75 inch were not dented or damaged.
+The report notes that metal roofs exposed to less than .75 inch hail were not dented or damaged.
 One roof was exposed to 3.0-3.5 inch hail and experienced damage at the overlap seams, but other than that, there were no fractures.

 Roofs that have shingles on top of shingles are vulnerable.
 While building codes may allow for shingles to be placed on top of other shingles, these roofs tend to be more susceptible to damage, especially the gaps around the shingles.